ObjectPascal-Community/1brc-ObjectPascal/entries/abouchez/README.md

 Count and Sum values can fit in 32-bit `integer` fields (with a range of about 2 billions signed values), whereas min/max values have been reduced as 16-bit `smallint` - resulting in temperature range of -3276.7..+3276.8 celsius grads.
 It seems fair on our galaxy according to the IPCC. ;)

-As a result, each `Station[]` entry takes only 16 bytes, so we can fit exactly 4 entries in a single CPU L1 cache line.
+As a result, each `fStation[]` entry takes only 12 bytes, so we can fit exactly several entries in a single CPU L1 cache line.
 To be accurate, if we put some more data into the record (e.g. use `Int64` instead of `smallint`/`integer`), the performance degrades only for a few percents.
 The main fact seems to be that the entry is likely to fit into a single cache line, even if filling two cache lines may be sometimes needed for misaligned data.

 In our first attempt (see "Old Version" below), we stored the name into the `Station[]` array, so that each entry is 64 bytes long exactly.
-But since `crc32c` is a perfect hash function for our dataset, it is enough to just store the 32-bit hash instead, and not the actual name.
+But since `crc32c` is a perfect hash function for our dataset, it is enough to just store the 32-bit hash instead in a shared `fNameHash[]` array, and not the actual name.
 Less data would mean less cache size involved.

-We tried to remove the `StationHash[]` array of `word` lookup table.
+We tried to remove the `fHash[]` array of `word` lookup table.
 It made one data read less, but performed almost three times slower.
 Data locality and cache pollution prevails on absolute number of memory reads.
 It is faster to access twice the memory, if this memory could remain in the CPU caches.
 Only profiling and timing would show this.
 The shortest code is not the fastest with modern CPUs.

-Note that if we reduce the number of stations from 41343 to 400 (as other languages 1brc projects do), the performance is much higher, also with a 16GB file as input.
-My guess is that since 400x16 = 6400, each dataset could fit entirely in each core L1 cache.
+Note that if we reduce the number of stations from 41343 to 400 (as other languages 1brc projects do), the performance is higher, also with a 16GB file as input.
+My guess is that since 400x12 = 4800, each dataset could fit entirely in each core L1 cache.
 No slower L2/L3 cache is involved, therefore performance is better.

 Once again, some reference material is available at https://en.algorithmica.org/hpc/cpu-cache/ including some mind-blowing experiment [about cache associativity](https://en.algorithmica.org/hpc/cpu-cache/associativity/).
 I told you CPUs were complex! :D